 - creating a contact list with phone numbers of neighbours, schools, employer, pharmacist and your GP

 - setting up online shopping accounts if possible

 - ensuring adequate supplies of any regular medication, but do not over-order.

-- Talking to any children or young people in your household as they may be worried about COVID-19
+- talking to any children or young people in your household as they may be worried about coronavirus

 What you can do to help yourself get better

 Drink water to keep yourself hydrated.
 Drink enough during the day so your urine (pee) is a pale clear colour.